schubmat/DecisionCapture/samples/samples_simpleTemplate_secondSprint.md

 ------------------------------------------------------------------------
 ------------------------------------------------------------------------

-# How do integrate Captchas in our software?
+# How to integrate Captchas in our software?
 **UserStory:** *[TICKET/ISSUE-NUMBER]*

 ## Considered Alternatives: